iggygolo/tsunami/src/docs/RSSFeedSystem.md

-# RSS Feed System for PODSTR
+# RSS Feed System for Tsunami

-This document explains how the RSS feed system works in PODSTR, including automatic updates when releases are added, edited, or deleted.
+This document explains how the RSS feed system works in Tsunami, including automatic updates when releases are added, edited, or deleted.

 ## Overview